sheisol310/Mask-Detection/README.md

 # Mask-Detection-Version1
-Use camera and Python machine learning algorithms to detect to see if person wears a mask!
+Use camera and Python machine learning algorithms to detect if users wear a mask!

 This is a working-together project: Gene & Akria